ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 {: #fig-cddl-tunnel artwork-align="left"
    title="CDDL definition of the CMW tunnel format"}

-The conversion algorithms are described in the following sub sections.
+The conversion algorithms are described in the following subsections.

 ### CBOR-to-JSON